The E-News is sent out twice a month. Read the latest issue

-Young Lives Leeds supports the Third Sector to improve the lives of children, young people and families in Leeds, by giving organisations the voice, information and advice they need to build better services.
+VAL manages Young Lives Leeds, which supports the Third Sector to improve the lives of children, young people and families in Leeds, by giving organisations the voice, information and advice they need to build better services.

 Young Lives Leeds offers access to opportunities for third sector organisations for their voice to be heard, to help shape policy and keep up to date with key developments within children’s services across the city.

 It has contact with over 500 subscribers who provide services for children, young people and their families in Leeds.